AbhijeetSrivastav/AbhijeetSrivastav/README.md

 ### 📱 COVID APP Contribution

-  <br>😷This is a Covid Stats application written in flutter and provides status of corona virus.
+  😷This is a Covid Stats application written in flutter and provides status of corona virus.
-  <br>💁‍♂️For welfare of society contribute code for betterment of the application.
+  💁‍♂️For welfare of society contribute code for betterment of the application.
-  <br>⚡Just Fork and contribute some code!
+  ⚡Just Fork and contribute some code!
-  <br>📞Call your fellow devs for contribution too.
+  📞Call your fellow devs for contribution too.

   <br>